Itsrummmy/Itsrummmy/README.md

 # 💫 About Me:
-Ranmi.
-Data analyst with a passion for machine learning and a love for learning.
+Aspiring Data analyst with a passion for machine learning and a love for learning.
 Interests include reading, salsa, and exploring new technologies.

 ## 🌐 Socials: